(Originally posted January 3, 2017)

 The last few days have been rough on both of us.
 Last night, we snuggled, and cried, and just let it all come out.
 A box of Kleenex, multiple pillows and shoulders didn’t escape the deluge of tears.

 On our refrigerator we have a place for messages and grocery lists.
 Most of the time Michelle had some snarky message or anatomically correct drawing.
 If people were coming over, it was the first place I’d check to make sure it was ‘company-safe.’
-After she left I noticed she left a message.
+After she left I noticed she left a message "Remember that I love you."

 I’m going to miss her messages.
 And drawings.
 And times we watched our shows together.
 And hugs.